Automating Security: Key Tools in the DevSecOps Pipeline

 Infrastructure as Code (IaC) Scanning Tools

-As infrastructure is defined by code (e.g., Terraform, CloudFormation, Ansible), these tools scan IaC templates for misconfigurations and security vulnerabilities before infrastructure is provisioned.
+These tools scan IaC templates for misconfigurations and security vulnerabilities before infrastructure is provisioned.
 Examples: TFSec, Checkov, KICS.
-The importance of IaC is also highlighted when demystifying serverless architectures, where infrastructure is highly dynamic.
+Understanding infrastructure automation is crucial for implementing these practices effectively.

 Container Security Tools